Indian club: History

-Club swinging is believed to have originated in India and Persia by soldiers as a method of improving strength, agility, balance and physical ability.
+Club swinging is believed to have originated among soldiers in India and Persia as a method of improving strength, agility, balance and physical ability.

 The gada club is a blunt mace from the Indian subcontinent.
 Made either of wood or metal, it consists essentially of a spherical head mounted on a shaft, with a spike on the top.
 The gada is one of the traditional pieces of training equipment in Hindu physical culture, and is common in the akhara of north India.
 Maces of various weights and heights are used depending on the strength and skill level of the practitioner.
 For training purposes, one or two wooden gada (mudgar) are swung behind the back in several different ways; this is particularly useful for building grip strength and shoulder endurance.
-Mudgar are mentioned in the Indian treatise Arthashastra written by Kautilya dated to the 4th century BC.
+Mudgar are mentioned in the Indian treatise Arthashastra written by Kautilya dated to the 4th century BCE.

 In Tamil Nadu, the southern state of India, there exists a cultural practice akin to the club exercises known as Karalakattai.
 This tradition encompasses 64 distinct types of swings and exercises designed to target various muscles and body parts.
 Historically, this age-old training equipment was purportedly prevalent in households across Tamilnadu nearly 2000 years ago.
 Practitioners of Karalakattai suggest its origins trace back to the era of Kumari Kandam, also referred to as Lemuria, a period of historical significance in the region.